oneness/oneness/README.md

 I enjoy building information systems that just work, which can only be achieved by keeping IT as simple as IT can be.
-If you are into Clojure, Erlang/Elixir, Haskell, F#, OCaml, Ada, Prolog, Forth and APL or other programming languages that jolts your brain to think, shock me via [Twitter](https://twitter.com/KasimTuman).
+If you are into Clojure, Erlang/Elixir, Haskell, F#, OCaml, Ada, Prolog, Forth and APL or any other programming languages that jolts your brain to think, shock me via [Twitter](https://twitter.com/KasimTuman).

 **Note**: I am **NOT** currently available for hire and do **NOT** respond to